Jaideepp15/Queuectl/README.md

 ## Architecture Overview

-queuectl is designed as a lightweight, production-style background job queue system built entirely with Python's standard library and SQLite.
+Queuectl is designed as a lightweight, production-style background job queue system built entirely with Python's standard library and SQLite.
-It models how large-scale distributed job systems like Celery, Sidekiq, and RQ work — but in a single-machine environment.

 ### System Components